swirlai/swirl-search/docs/Installation-Community.md

 # Installation Guide - Community Edition

 {: .warning }
-This version applies to the Community  versions of SWIRL!
+This document applies only to SWIRL AI Connect, Community Edition.

 {: .warning }
 SWIRL's start-up process no longer starts `redis`.
 You must now have `redis` installed *and running* before starting SWIRL.
+Refer to [Install Redis](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) for more information.

 # System Requirements

-* Platform - Ubuntu, RHEL, or OS/X; Note: Windows is not supported for local installation
+* Platform - Ubuntu, RHEL, or OS/X; Microsfot Windows is *not* supported for local installation due to Celery support
 * 8+ VCPU, 16+ GB of memory
 * At least 500 GB of free disk space
 * Python 3.11 or newer
-* PostgreSQL 14 or later
-* SSL certificates installed and configured for Python
-* Network connectivity tested (see below) between SWIRL and systems to be queried

 ## MacOS